-- Transponder services-an aggregate increase of \$13.0 million, of which \$47.5 million is attributable to ASC 606 adjustments.
-Excluding the impact of ASC 606 adjustments, the resulting decrease of \$34.5 million was primarily due to an \$18.9 million net decrease in revenue from network services customers and a \$13.1 million decrease from media customers.
-The decrease in network services revenue was mainly due to declines for wide-beam wireless infrastructure and enterprise services due to non-renewals and renewals at lower pricing largely in the Latin America and Europe regions.
+- Transponder services-an aggregate increase of \$21.6 million, of which \$71.3 million is attributable to ASC 606 adjustments.
+Excluding the impact of ASC 606 adjustments, the resulting decrease of \$49.7 million was primarily due to a \$27.2 million net decrease in revenue from network services customers and an \$18.3 million decrease from media customers.
+The decrease in network services revenue was mainly due to declines for wide-beam wireless infrastructure and enterprise services due to non-renewals, renewals at lower pricing, and service contractions largely in the Latin America and Europe regions.
 The declines were partially offset by increases for maritime and aeronautical mobility applications.
-The decrease in media revenue was mainly due to non-renewals and pricing declines for certain customers in the North America region, fewer collections from cash basis customers in 2018 as compared to 2017 and a non-recurring termination payment received in 2017 with no comparable amount in 2018. - Managed services-an aggregate decrease of \$0.3 million, inclusive of an increase of \$3.4 million attributable to ASC 606 adjustments.
-Excluding the impact of ASC 606 adjustments, the resulting decrease of \$3.7 million was largely due to a decrease of \$6.8 million from network services customers relating in part to point-to-point trunking applications which are switching to fiber alternatives, and a decrease of \$5.5 million in revenue from our government customers largely for managed network applications in connection with a previously disclosed termination of a maritime contract.
-These declines were partially offset by an increase of \$4.5 million in revenue from media customers for managed video solutions and a \$4.2 million increase in revenue from network services customers largely related to maritime and aeronautical mobility applications. - Channel-an aggregate decrease of \$0.4 million related to a continued decline due to the migration of international point-to-point satellite traffic to fiber optic cable, a trend we expect will continue.
+The decrease in media revenue was mainly due to non-renewals and pricing declines for certain customers in the North America region and fewer collections from customers in 2018 as compared to 2017. - Managed services-an aggregate decrease of \$14.6 million, inclusive of an increase of \$5.0 million attributable to ASC 606 adjustments.
+Excluding the impact of ASC 606 adjustments, the resulting decrease of \$20.0 million was largely due to a decrease of \$10.3 million in revenue from media customers mainly due to advanced payments forfeited and fees related to a partial customer contract termination in 2017 with no comparable amounts in 2018, as well as decline in managed media occasional use services.
+Revenue for managed services from network services customers decreased by \$8.3 million relating to point-to-point trunking applications which are switching to fiber alternatives, and revenue for managed network applications from our government customers decreased by \$5.6 million largely in connection with a previously disclosed termination of a maritime contract.
+These declines were partially offset by a \$6.3 million increase in revenue from network services customers largely related to maritime and aeronautical mobility applications. - Channel-an aggregate decrease of \$0.8 million related to a continued decline due to the migration of international point-to-point satellite traffic to fiber optic cable, a trend we expect will continue.